How I work

 What happens

-• LMS or host deployment and smoke test
+• LMS deployment and smoke test

-• Support channel for the first 30 days so early friction gets fixed fast
+• Support channel for the first 30 days

 What comes out

-• Deployed experience with access pathways verified
+• Deployed experience, access verified

 "Managers are the single biggest variable in whether training sticks.
 Build for them, too."